Making great literacy lessons easy. Why join Plazoom?

 The importance of story sacks

-Story sacks can be used by anyone, including parents.
-They are particularly useful, however, for teachers when it comes to introducing a new story to little ones.
 But don’t think they’re just for younger children either.
 Given the right book and contents, a story sack can be just as engaging for pupils right across the primary age spectrum.

 Ready-made or handmade story sacks?

 That doesn’t mean home-made versions are an inferior option – in fact, they could well be better because you can make them both personal to you and tailored to the needs and interests of your class.
-One thing is certain, though: the creation of an effective story sack begins with at least one thorough reading of the book in question.

-What you include with your story sack resources is largely up to you.
-However, here are a few things that have regularly been shown to be useful.
 Apart from the book (of course), you could include items to represent the main character or characters, such as soft toys, puppets, action figures – even cardboard cut-outs.

-Add some props such as costumes (no need for full outfits – even, say, a mask for a highwayman would do) or key items from the story.
 Objects, including photos or postcards, to represent the location might also help to set the scene.
 A copy of an audio recording of the book or even a video would also be appropriate.

-Ingredients – responding to the story
+Responding to the story

 Your story sack resources don’t have to just support the telling of the tale.
 It’s often a good idea to include items that help pupils to respond to the story or explore its themes further.
-For example, you could include a non fiction book or two that could answer questions about aspects of the characters or the setting.

-You could also include activities, such as craft projects, or materials to help pupils write their own narrative based on the book.
-For example, we offer story telling cards for both Key Stage 1 and Key Stage 2 to help pupils develop their own characters and settings and establish their story structure.
+For example, we offer storytelling cards for both Key Stage 1 and Key Stage 2 to help pupils develop their own characters and settings and establish their story structure.

-We also have a ‘Getting the Setting’ pack that encourages them to focus on interesting details of their story locations, plus a ‘Hero’s Journey’ planning pack to support with the plotting of a quest-style adventure.
+We also have a ‘Getting the Setting’ pack that encourages children to focus on interesting details of their story locations, plus a ‘Hero’s Journey’ planning pack to support with the plotting of a quest-style adventure.

 Story sack ideas